Considerations for Copper

 Both the kids and I would love having Copper come to school with me every day.
 However, this isn't in Copper's best interest.
 Most days start with meetings at 7 or 7:30am, after school activities with kids run until 4pm and then I need time to unbury my desk from a busy day.
 This is simply too long of a day for Copper.
 I am fortunate that I live close to the school and can pick him up or drop him off for his 1/2 day schedule.
 He currently works Monday AM, Tuesday PM and Thursday AM.
 He still runs to the car and waits for me to open the door when he sees that I am carrying his yellow "school" bag.
 I interpret that as a sign that he still wants to work at school.

 I build his 1/2 day schedule with considerations of his strengths.
 He quickly engages in the rally-type work with the kids, being up and moving around.
 I break that up with Reading Retriever work where he is expected to lay on the floor and listen to a story.
 Each student is scheduled for 30 minutes.
-However, that time includes walking to and from their class and a quick break outside.
+However, that time includes walking to and from their class and possibly a quick break outside.
 Work time in the counseling room is actually around 25 minutes per session.
-Copper has one longer break scheduled in the middle of his work day.
+Copper has one longer break (5 to 10 minutes) scheduled in the middle of his work day.
 We spend that time outside without other people.
 He knows the command "break".
 That means we are heading out the front door of the school for a quick walk.
 I have a short waiting list of students who have goals that Copper may be able to help with.
 However, once his schedule is full, the waiting list starts.
-In the future, I may consider bringing in another dog for different days to help serve more students.
+I have worked around decreasing the waiting list by having a volunteer therapy dog team work at our school for an hour on Fridays.

 Copper also knows the word "recess".
 He eagerly will head to the side door that leads to the playground.
 Once outside, he becomes a kid magnet.
 The school expecations of how to approach and how many can pet are strictly enforced.
 Copper loves to dig in the sand to find rocks.
 More information about recess can be found on the animal-assisted activities page.